bhoffman0/CSAwesome2/_sources/Unit4-Data-Collections/pictureLabA7.rst

     }

 .. image:: Figures/mirrorgull.png
-    :width: 150
+    :width: 150px
     :align: left

 3. Write the method ``mirrorGull`` to mirror the seagull ("seagull.jpg") to the right so that there are two seagulls on the beach near each other.
-Fork |Explorer Repl| and change it to explore seagull.jpg and find out the pixel coordinates to start and end the mirroring and the mirror point.
+Fork `Picture Explorer Repl <https://firewalledreplit.com/@BerylHoffman/PictureExplorer>`_ and change it to explore seagull.jpg and find out the pixel coordinates to start and end the mirroring and the mirror point.

 .. activecode:: picture-lab-A7-mirrorGull